AlejandroGiner/Lux-in-Tenebris/README.md

  Defence* changed from 2 to 3. \
  Local defensiveness changed from +25% to +35%. \
  Nation designer cost changed from 0.75 to 0.85. \
- Added +20% local building cost and +15% local building time.
+ Added +20% local building cost and +15% local building time. \
+ Added +2 maximum attrition for enemies.

 - Jungle terrain type supply limit changed from 5 to 3.\
  Movement cost changed from 1.5 to 2.0.